 One of the supposed flaws in the course was the double loop on DCR’s Memorial Drive.
 This was originally included to make up the certified distance of the 10K.
 It turned out to be one of the most beloved aspects of the Reebok Boston 10K for Women.
 Women often express their excitement about passing and cheering on the elite runners as they loop past the crowd of runners on DCR’s Memorial Drive.
 Elite athletes also recognize how this moment can be exhilarating and inspiring.

 In addition to the beautiful views of Boston’s city skyline and the Charles River, the course is flat and fast.
-Over the years, the elite runners who are drawn to the race have set four American records at the course.
+Over the years, the elite runners who are drawn to the race have set five American records at the course.
 The race continued to grow in popularity, and in 1983, nearly 9,000 runners and walkers participated.

 Tufts Health Plan took up the sponsorship of the race in 1985 and has developed the day into a Celebration of Health and Fitness for the whole family to enjoy.
 The Celebration of Health and Fitness includes a 1K Walk for Kids, pre-race aerobics, and a post-race stretch, as well as a sports massage, body composition testing, cholesterol screenings, and literature distribution on how to lead a healthy lifestyle.